apple/axlearn/axlearn/ft/README.md

 When we start an AXLearn job, Bastion asks GKE to:

 1. provision TPU VMs,
-2. start Kubernetes pods on those VMs, and
+2. schedule Kubernetes pods on those VMs, and
 3. start a trainer process inside each pod.
    - Inside each pod, Kuberentes starts a main container, along with other sidecar containers
    - The trainer process runs in each main container.